 Despite repeated warnings from the United Nations and other world organizations on the risks of climate change, there’s been no slowdown for China in constructing new coal-fired power plants either.

 Canadian LNG has often been touted as a solution to decrease global GHG emissions by displacing coal-fired power generation in China with that of natural gas.

 A recent collaborative study called Greenhouse-gas emissions of Canadian liquefied natural gas for use in China: Comparison and synthesis of three independent life cycle assessments confirms the strong case for exporting Canadian LNG to China.

-Research groups from Stanford University (SU, USA), University of British Columbia (UBC, Canada) and University of Calgary (UC, Canada) conducted three independent LCAs of the same planned LNG supply chain from Canada to China.
+Research groups from Stanford University (SU, USA), the University of British Columbia (UBC, Canada) and the University of Calgary (UC, Canada) conducted three independent LCAs of the same planned LNG supply chain from Canada to China.